syeung14/self-dev/vocabulary.md

 ... large amounts of binary data.
 Similarly, clobs, represented by the CLOB datatype, hold large amounts of text data..

+Over the course of a job's lifetime, .....

+Im used to the American way of life now....

 Cleanup is a noun or an adjective.
 Clean up is a verb phrase.
 Followup (n,adj) vs follow up (v)